Summary

 Where a complaint is made in relation to a specific employee, we will ensure the person handling the complaint is a different person to the employee whose conduct or service is the subject of complaint.

-Confidentiality
+Confidentiality and privacy

-Personal information that identifies individuals will only be disclosed or used by Service NSW to enable us to respond to or resolve the complaint as permitted under the relevant privacy laws.
+We will protect the identity of people making complaints where this is practical and appropriate.
+Personal information that identifies individuals will only be disclosed or used by Service NSW to enable us to respond to or resolve the complaint as permitted under Privacy Laws.

 Wherever possible, we will manage a complaint from receipt to resolution.
 However in some cases there may be a need to involve another agency or refer the complaint to another agency for full or partial response.